dodysat/inorship/README.md

 ![Diagram](docs/diagram.png)

-1. Create Order Order Module
+1. Create Order **(Order Module)**
    - verify input data
    - store order data to DB
 2. Publish to OrderPlaced
-3. Subscribe to OrderPlaced Inventory Module
+3. Subscribe to OrderPlaced **(Inventory Module)**
    - subscribe to OrderPlaced
    - check data stock
    - if item unavialble publish to OutOfStock
    - if item available update data stock
 4. Publish to StockReserved
-5. Subscribe to StockReserved Order Module
+5. Subscribe to StockReserved **(Order Module)**
-   - Update order & item
+   - Update order & item status

-## Modules

-### Inventory

-### Order

-### Shipping
+   - if any item change to fullfilled publish to OrderReadyForShipping
+6. Publish to OrderReadyForShipping
+7. Subscribe to OrderReadyForShipping **(Shipping Module)**
+   - Update order status
+   - Create shipping label
+   - Publish to ShippingStatus
+8. Publish to ShippingStatus

 ## Overview